About the Foundation

 Board Director

-A native of Columbus, Ohio, Jacqueline holds a Master of Business Administration from Franklin University and a Bachelor of Arts in Broadcast Journalism, with a Minor in Interpersonal Communications, from The Ohio State University.
+A Columbus native, Jacqueline holds a Master of Business Administration from Franklin University and a Bachelor of Arts in Broadcast Journalism with a minor in Interpersonal Communications from The Ohio State University.

 Dan Cannon